 Generally, ON/OFF keyed isolators with default output low are preferred, such as the TI ISO77xxF or ISO67xxF series.
 Default low state ensures the system will not shoot-through when starting up or recovering from fault events.
-As a high CMTI event would only cause a very short (a few nanoseconds) false pulse, TI recommends a low pass filter, like 300 Ω and 22 pF R-C filter, to be placed at the driver input to filter out these false pulses.
+As a high CMTI event would only cause a very short (a few nanoseconds) false pulse, TI recommends a low pass filter, like 300-Ω and 22-pF R-C filter, to be placed at the driver input to filter out these false pulses.

-9.2.2.3 Buck-Boost Converter Design
+8.2.2.3 Buck-Boost Converter Design

-current modes.
+☑ 8-3 and ☑ 8-4 show the buck-boost converter efficiency versus load current with different inductors and peak current modes.
 A minimum inductance value of 3 μH is preferred for the buck-boost converter so that the di/dt across the inductor is not too high.
 This leaves enough margin for the control loop to respond.
-As a result, the maximum di/dt of the inductor is limited to 6 A/us.
+As a result, the maximum di/dt of the inductor is limited to 6 A/μs.
 On the other hand, large inductance also limits the transient response for stable output voltage, and it is preferred to have inductors less than 10 μH.